FN-FAL113/MavenBuilds/README.md

 ### 1. Cloning
 This current build repo gets cloned and used as local directory<br/>
 for other target repos that will be worked on which are retrieved<br/>
-from hardcoded repositories inside the app.js file that are stored<br/>
+inside the ```./resources/repos.json file<br/>
+Each index starting from index 1 are queued for cloning<br/>
-in a primitive array and queued for cloning.
-If there are local repositories<br/>
+If there are local repositories cached, it will be<br/>
-cached, it will be automatically deleted before starting the cloning process
+automatically deleted before starting the cloning process

 Cloned repositories directory:

 ``./repos/{username}/<cloned repo dirs>``<br/>

 ### 2. Setting pom final name
-Onced a target repo gets cloned, the maven pom.xml for each repository<br/>
+Once a target repo gets cloned, the maven pom.xml for each repository<br/>
-gets parsed as jsonObject where the build.finalName will be set<br/>
+is parsed as jsonObject where the build.finalName will be set<br/>
 as "project.name vproject.version" and be used as the package name<br/>
-for the jar after compilation
+for the jar after a successful maven lifecycle build

 ### 3. Creation of build output directories
-Before proceeding to maven build, build output directories are created<br/>
+Before proceeding to maven lifecycle build, build output directories are created<br/>
 inside the clone of our said builds repo where it takes the username,<br/>
 targetRepo, branch and the currentCommit hash as the subdirectories.